 The Olympus VN-541PC’s best feature is the range of scene-selection filters on offer.
 Choose between Memo, Talk, Music and LP settings.
 Each filter than adjusts the EQ of the microphone to produce a clearer recording.
 This digital voice recorder also has a noise-canceling filter to remove some ambient background noise.
 In our tests, this feature was effective, as the mono recording makes it easy to remove sound without adding an annoying warbling effect to the voices.
 In that scenario, we'd recommend the Tascam DR-05 (opens in new tab).

-The main feature Olympus markets on the VN-541PC is one-touch recording.
-You simply slide the record button forward to start.
-Considering that nearly every digital voice recorder on the market also has one-touch recording, this doesn’t make it stand out from the crowd.
-Some portable recorders have two-touch processes but only when the prerecord feature is activated.
+Another draw with the Olympus VN-541PC is one-touch recording.
+Quite simply, you slide the record button forward to start recording.
+Considering that nearly every digital voice recorder on the market also has one-touch recording, this doesn’t make it stand out from the crowd, but it's a nice addition at such a low price point.

-Unlike the VN-541PC, portable recorders with prerecord can capture five to 10 seconds of buffer audio; this requires you to hit the button once to start the buffer and again to begin recording.
+Unlike the Olympus VN-541PC, portable recorders with a pre-record function can capture five to 10 seconds of buffer audio.
+This requires you to hit the button once to start the buffer and again to begin recording.
 This feature is designed for situations where you have to press record at any moment.
 The buffered audio makes up for slow reflexes.

 The Olympus VN-541PC comes with 4GB of internal storage, which is enough storage to record up to 2,080 hours of lectures, memos and interviews.
 All the recordings are captured as WMA files, which is a compressed file format.
 You can transfer the audio files to your computer via a USB port.

-While the Olympus VN-541PC is the most affordable digital voice recorder for students, it’s ultimately not much better than recording audio on your smartphone.
-Both record in mono, use noise-canceling filters and are small enough to fit in your pocket.
+While the Olympus VN-541PC is the most affordable digital voice recorder for students and journalists, these days, it isn't not much better than recording audio on your phone.
+Both devices record in mono, use noise-canceling filters and are small enough to fit in your pocket.